Ajied21/Final_Project_Dibimbing/README.md

 - `Exchanges`   : Information about cryptocurrency trading platforms.
 - `Markets`     : Details of the markets where cryptocurrencies are traded.

+# ERD (Entity Relationship Diagram)

 <div style="text-align: center;">
   <img src="./images/schema.png" width="700">
 </div>

+# Data Structure

+1. Assets:
+- id : unique identifier for asset
+- name : proper name for asset
+- rank : rank is in ascending order - this number is directly associated with the marketcap whereas the highest marketcap receives rank 1
+- symbol : most common symbol used to identify this asset on an exchange
+- explorer : website to asset of cryptocurrency

+2. Rates :
+- id : unique identifier for asset or fiat
+- symbol : most common symbol used to identify asset or fiat
+- currencySymbol : currency symbol used to identify asset or fiat
+- type : type of currency - fiat or crypto

+3. Exchanges:
+- exchange_id : unique identifier for exchange
+- name : proper name of exchange
+- rank : rank is in ascending order - this number is directly associated with the total exchange volume whereas the highest volume exchange receives rank 1
+- socket : true/false, true = trade socket available, false = trade socket unavailable
+- exchange_url : website to exchange
+- updated : UNIX timestamp (milliseconds) since information was received from this exchange

+4. Markets:
+- exchange_id : unique identifier for exchange
+- base_id :	unique identifier for this asset, base is asset purchased
+- quote_id :	unique identifier for this asset, quote is asset used to purchase base
+- supply : available supply for trading
+- market_cap_usd : supply x price
+- price_quote : the amount of quote asset traded for one unit of base asset
+- price_usd :	volume-weighted price based on real-time market data, translated to USD
+- rate_usd : rate conversion to USD
+- volume_usd : volume transacted on this market in last 24 hours
+- change_percent : the direction and value change in the last 24 hours
+- vwap : volume Weighted Average Price in the last 24 hours
+- percent_exchange_volume : the amount of daily volume a single market transacts in relation to total daily volume of all markets on the exchange
+- percent_total_volume : the amount of daily volume a single exchange transacts in relation to total daily volume of all exchanges
+- trading_pairs : number of trading pairs (or markets) offered by exchange
+- updated : UNIX timestamp (milliseconds) since information was received from this particular market

 # A Project Includes The Following Files:

-- docker compose file used to configure the schedule project such as using airflow and Postgresql as database in locally.
+- **docker compose** file used to configure the schedule project such as using airflow and Postgresql as database in locally.
-- Dockerfile for text containing the commands needed to create an image for executing ingestions.
+- **Dockerfile** for text containing the commands needed to create an image for executing ingestions.
-- Python scripts for executing ingestions, creating dags, ETL processes, and using Apache such as: Kafka, Spark and Airflow.
+- **Python** scripts for executing ingestions, creating dags, ETL processes, and using Apache such as: Kafka, Spark and Airflow.
-- Sql script for executing create database, read data from database and create data modeling such as: Postgresql and DBT.
+- **SQL** script for executing create database, read data from database and create data modeling such as: Postgresql and DBT.
-- Grafana for monitoring visualization dashboard on real time.
+- **Grafana** for monitoring visualization dashboard on real time.
-- Looker studio data for create reporting to visualization dashboard per batch.
+- **Looker studio data** for create reporting to visualization dashboard per batch.
-- Terraform for used provision and manage resources, such as virtual machines or cloud instances, networking, storage, and other components in your cloud environment.
+- **Terraform** for used provision and manage resources, such as virtual machines or cloud instances, networking, storage, and other components in your cloud environment.
-- Google Cloud Platform (GCP) is a cloud computing service product owned by Google. in the cloud it can minimize complexity and offer solutions for your storage, analytics, big data, machine learning and application development needs.
+- **Google Cloud Platform (GCP)** is a cloud computing service product owned by Google. in the cloud it can minimize complexity and offer solutions for your storage, analytics, big data, machine learning and application development needs.

 # Technologies